Cinderland Eco Village

 - Additional Comments:

-5 hours weekly, Monday for cleaning and Tuesday for projects, mandatory unless prearranged.
+5 -20 ours weekly, Monday for deep cleaning and Tuesday for projects, mandatory unless prearranged.

-One may stay as a WOOFER at 20hrs/week after a one month assessment period.
+One may stay as a work trade after a one month assessment period.

 - Energy Infrastructure: We are totally off grid.